Ivačič cave under Triglav hut on Kredarica

 One of the highest lying cave in Slovenia - 2016-07

 I don’t hike regularly, though I should.
 The mountain world is beautiful, offers unforgettable views and impressions – and besides, everyone knows what their own reason for going is.
 I am more interested in caving, and of those, the mountain world has aplenty.
 Aside from small and unimportant caves, you can also find the longest and deepest Slovene cave in the mountains, as well as other important superlatives of Slovenian reputation.
-Amidst them, there are several legendary ones, such as Ivačič cave under the Triglav hut on Kredarica, which is fifth on the list of highest lying caves in Slovenia.
+Amidst them, there are several legendary ones, such as Ivačič cave under the Triglav hut on Kredarica, which is fourth on the list of highest lying caves in Slovenia.

 The cave was registered during research of the pothole Triglavsko brezno in the year 1961, and it is named after the man who discovered it, then meteorologist Franc Ivačič.
 The team of researchers also found a 130-meter long cave, horseshoe-shaped with two entrances and a bigger rock fall hall inside, including an ice platform that transforms into a steep slide towards the second entrance.
 A lovely article about visiting the cave was penned by the late dr. Ivan Gams and published in the July issue of Planinski vestnik in 1962.